Nick-Corey/ece-2162-p1/README.md

 3) Test Case 3 - needs adjusted in report
-        We had simple mistakes in timetable that needed fixed, Yang's comments cover some The code timetable looks good to me - report  needs to match it
+        We had simple mistakes in timetable that needed fixed, Yang's comments cover some The code timetable looks good to me - report  needs to match it Test case now has CDB contention

         *Change report to match code timetable*
         *Add final memory values as well*

+4) Test Case 4 - needs adjusted in report
+        There were numerous mistakes in the timetable - some caught by Dr Yang, some not I believe the code timetable is correct, mainly coming from an instruction that can run earlier than intended on the report table
+        Should be okay like this

+        *R7 final value needs to be changed to 12 in report* *F7 final value needs to be changed to 13 in report*

 # Set up Inststruction